- Explain how entry and exit lead to zero profits in the long run

 The Long-Run Adjustment and Industry Types

 Whenever there are expansions in an industry, costs of production for the existing and new firms could either stay the same, increase, or even decrease.
-Therefore, we can categorize an industry as being (1) a constant cost industry (as demand increases, the cost of production for firms stays the same), (2) an increasing cost industry (as demand increases, the cost of production for firms increases), or (3) a decreasing cost industry (as demand increases the costs of production for the firms decreases).
+Therefore, we can categorize an industry as being (1) a constant-cost industry (as demand increases, the cost of production for firms stays the same), (2) an increasing cost industry (as demand increases, the cost of production for firms increases), or (3) a decreasing cost industry (as demand increases the costs of production for the firms decreases).

 For an increasing cost industry, as the market expands, the old and new firms experience increases in their costs of production, which makes the new zero-profit level intersect at a higher price than before.
 Here companies may have to deal with limited inputs, such as skilled labor.
-As the demand for these workers rise, wages rise and this increases the cost of production for all firms.
+As the demand for these workers rises, wages rise and this increases the cost of production for all firms.
 The industry supply curve in this type of industry is more inelastic.

 For a decreasing cost industry, as the market expands, the old and new firms experience lower costs of production, which makes the new zero-profit level intersect at a lower price than before.
 In this case, the industry and all the firms in it are experiencing falling average total costs.
 This can be due to an improvement in technology in the entire industry or an increase in the education of employees.
-High tech industries may be a good example of a decreasing cost market.
+High-tech industries may be a good example of a decreasing cost market.

-Figure 8.8 (a) presents the case of an adjustment process in a constant cost industry.
+Figure 8.8 (a) presents the case of an adjustment process in a constant-cost industry.
 Whenever there are output expansions in this type of industry, the long-run outcome implies more output produced at exactly the same original price.
 Note that supply was able to increase to meet the increased demand.
 When we join the before and after long-run equilibriums, the resulting line is the long run supply (LRS) curve in perfectly competitive markets.
 In this case, it is a flat curve.
 Figure 8.8 (b) and Figure 8.8 (c) present the cases for an increasing cost and decreasing cost industry, respectively.
 For an increasing cost industry, the LRS is upward sloping, while for a decreasing cost industry, the LRS is downward sloping.